-Instead, try an elimination diet approach.
-Stop eating a specific food for a short time to see if you feel better.
-Dairy, for example, is a common flare trigger.
-Muldoon also suggests avoiding items such as salad, vegetables, brown rice, bran, popcorn, beans, seeds, nuts, and fruits.
+Instead, avoid a possible trigger food for a short time to see if you feel better.
+Dairy, for example, is a common troublemaker.
+Muldoon also suggests staying away from items like salad, vegetables, brown rice, bran, popcorn, beans, seeds, nuts, and fruits.

 Surgery Is an Option

-Surgery is primarily recommended for UC because long-term inflammatory bowel disease can raise your risk of colon cancer.
-Surgery can also be an option, though, if you've had the disease a long time and your flares are so severe that drugs no longer control them.
+Doctors suggest surgery for some people with UC, because long-term inflammatory bowel disease can raise the risk of colon cancer.
+It can also be an option, though, if you've had the disease a long time and your flares are so severe that drugs no longer control them.

-Taking the colon and rectum out also removes the pain, inflammation, cancer risk, and constant urges to go to the bathroom that are part of a UC flare.
+Surgery for UC usually means doctors remove most of the large intestine (the colon and rectum).
+Once those parts are gone, so are the pain, inflammation, cancer risk, and constant urges to go to the bathroom that are part of a UC flare.
 You'll still need to go eight to 10 times a day, Muldoon says, but that's an improvement on 20 to 30 times.

 "People who get this surgery are so happy to get their life back," she says.